-Ardenwoods, a premier resort-style retirement community, gives each resident an opportunity for inspiration.
+Ardenwoods, a premier resort-style retirement community, supports the pursuit of creative passions by givng each resident an opportunity for inspiration.
 Located in Arden, North Carolina, south of Asheville, scenic mountainscapes and lush grounds provide four seasons worth of imaginative inspiration for seniors at Ardenwoods, and that’s just what happens outside.
 Within the community Ardenwoods residents and staff alike seek to inspire one another and encourage creative pursuits.

-Anna, an Ardenwoods resident of nearly three-years, finds inspiration through the many activities and outings available to the residents of Ardenwoods, though her love of singing and fiber-arts are her first priority.
-She sang in her youth but stopped sometime in adulthood.
+Anna, an Ardenwoods resident of nearly three-years, finds inspiration through the many activities and outings available to community residents.
+Her love of singing is her first priority.
+Though she sang in her youth, she stopped sometime in adulthood.
+Since she has been at Ardenwoods, Anna has been able to reconnect with her pleasure by singing with an organized chorus.

 “I’m grateful to Shirley, a resident here that pulled me back into singing for the Ardenwoods chorus.
 She told me that residents that participate in the chorus just love to sing and have a good time; and that’s really what we do,” says Anna.